ShinChven/vertex-ai-proxy/README.md

 ### Setting Up Vertex AI API JSON API Key Authentication

+To use Google Cloud Vertex AI, you need to set up a service account and obtain a JSON API key.
+Follow these steps to create a service account and obtain the necessary credentials:

 #### 1. Create a Service Account:

 *   In the Google Cloud console, navigate to **IAM & Admin > Service Accounts**.